VirtusLab/git-machete-intellij-plugin/CONTRIBUTING.md

 To debug the plugin using IntelliJ go to `Run > Edit Configurations...` and create a new Run Configuration for Gradle: </br>
 ![debug_configuration](docs/debug_configuration.png)

-Now this new configuration can be chosen in the upper left corner of the IDE, and the Debugging can be started with the Debug button or Shift+F9 (`^D` on Mac).
+Now this new configuration can be chosen in the upper left corner of the IDE, and the debugging can be started with the Debug button or Shift+F9 (`^D` on macOS).

 ## Test